EOSIO/eos/docs/01_nodeos/02_usage/05_nodeos-implementation.md

 ## Nodeos Read Modes

-The `nodeos` service can be started and run in different "read" modes.
-These control how the node processes blocks and transactions:
+The `nodeos` service can be run in different "read" modes.
+These modes control how the node operates and how it processes blocks and transactions:

 - `speculative`: this includes the side effects of confirmed and unconfirmed transactions.
 - `head`: this only includes the side effects of confirmed transactions, this mode processes unconfirmed transactions but does not include them.